indica-mcf/Indica/doc/data.rst

 Basic diagnostic data structure
 -------------------------------------------
 Apart from the measured quantity and its estimated error, specific info varies depending on the diagnostic measurement principle.
-Since the analysis of the data from all diagnostics is performed in an integrated manner on the same equilibrium reconstruction, the raw data should include the least possible derived quantities relying on other PPFs.
-As an example, the measurement positions of the ECE diagnostic KK3 given in the PPF rely on a specific equilibrium PPF: instead of using these quantities, the frequency of each channel is read and the radial location self-consistently calculated within the code using the common equilibrium reconstruction data.
+Since the analysis of the data from all diagnostics is performed in an integrated manner on the same equilibrium reconstruction, the raw data should include the least possible derived quantities relying on other database quantities.
+As an example, the measurement positions of the ECE diagnostic given in the database rely on a specific equilibrium quantities: instead of using these quantities, the frequency of each channel is read and the radial location self-consistently calculated within the code using the common equilibrium reconstruction data.

 Below is an initial list of information ordered depending on the source (database/file) and details of the diagnostics.

-* UID, DDA names and SEQ for PPF data e.g. (JETPPF,HRTS,350)
+* UID, INSTRUMENT names and REVISION for database data (e.g. for JET: JETPPF, HRTS, 350)

 * File name, path and origin (e.g. name of originator, publication details if published) for ASCII (e.g. ADAS ionization and recombination files), NetCDF (TRANSP) or other file types.
 Origin is especially important to trace data-files present on a private repository and not available on a central database.

-* (R,z) of all local measurement positions (e.g. HRTS, LIDAR, CXRS, magnetic probes, etc.) or (R,z) array of lines-of-sight (e.g. KB5, SXR, KT7/3, KX1, etc.)
+* (R,z) of all local measurement positions (e.g. Thomson scattering, CXRS, magnetic probes, etc.) or (R,z) array of lines-of-sight (e.g. bolometry, SXR, passive spectroscopy, etc.)

-* f_channel = acquisition frequency of each channel of the resonators (reflectometry or radiometry diagnostics e.g. KK3, KG10)
+* f_channel = acquisition frequency of each channel of the resonators (reflectometry or radiometry diagnostics e.g. ECE, reflectometry)

 * n_harm = harmonic of cyclotron frequency (reflectometry or radiometry diagnostics)